mesos/elasticsearch/docs/index.md

        The amount of Disk resource to allocate to the elasticsearch instance (MB).
        Default: 1024.0
+    --elasticsearchDockerImage
+       The elasticsearch docker image to use.
+E.g. 'elasticsearch:latest' [DOCKER MODE ONLY]
+       Default: elasticsearch:latest
     --elasticsearchExecutorCpu
        The amount of CPU resource to allocate to the elasticsearch executor.
        Default: 0.1